 Giant Redwood Forest

 The three redwood subfamily genera are: Sequoia and Sequoiadendron of California and Oregon, USA; and Metasequoia in China.
 The redwood species has the largest and tallest trees in the world.
 These trees can live to an age of amazing 3,000 years.
-All three types are evergreen trees with a very reddish bark, hence the name “Red Woods”.
-Most of the species grow in the 2,000 m altitude where clouds give them an adequate amount of moisture.
-Only three percent of the original forest is left, where the most is retained in RNSP.
+All three types are evergreen trees with a very reddish bark.
+Hence, the name “Red Woods”.
+Most of the species grow in an altitude of 2,000 m where clouds give them an adequate amount of moisture.
+Only three percent of the original forest is left, where most is retained in RNSP.

-Due to the rich mosaic of wildlife diversity and cultural traditions, The Redwood National Park California forms one of the most significant protected areas of the Northern California coastal forests eco-region.
+Due to the rich mosaic of wildlife diversity and cultural traditions, RNSP forms one of the most significant protected areas of the Northern California coastal forests eco-region.
 The ecosystem of the RNSP preserves a number of threatened animal species such as the Brown Pelican, Tidewater Goby, Chinook Salmon, Northern Spotted Owl, and Steller’s Sea Lion.

 Read also: Waterfalls in Plitvice Lakes National Park

-Redwood National and States Parks offer a huge systems of trails making it ideal for hiking.
+Redwood National and States Parks offers a huge system of trails making it ideal for hiking.
 In addition, primitive accommodation is possible within the parks.

 If you liked this article, please share with your network in the left side and hit FOLLOW US up at the top right corner of the page to catch our future articles.